scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 q_T(\mathbf{x}) = p_0(\mathbf{x}) \quad \text{(data distribution)}.
 $$

 This result means that if we run the reverse process from time \(t' = 0\) to \(t' = T\), the final samples follow exactly the same distribution as the original training data \(p_0\).

+#### Why are diffusion models theoretically superior to ordinary VAEs

 In other words, the forward and reverse processes form an exact prior–posterior pair: the forward process maps data to noise, and the reverse process maps noise back to data.
 In practice, training introduces approximation error, but the theoretical target is exact equality.
 Ordinary VAEs, by contrast, only require the decoder to approximate the encoder’s posterior, with no guarantee of exactness even at the ELBO optimum.
-This clarifies **Why are diffusion models theoretically superior to ordinary VAEs**.

 Now we have demonstrated that **reverse diffusion**—the dual of the forward process—can generate image data from noise.
 However, this requires access to the score function $\mathbf{s}(\mathbf{x}, t) = \nabla_{\mathbf{x}} \log p_t(\mathbf{x})$ at every timestep $t$.
 In practice, we approximate this function using a neural network.
 In the next section, we will explain how to train such score networks.